sabi-31/My_Perfect_Arch-linux/README.md

 	passwd
 	```

-2. Create your user (sabino in this case) and set a password.
+2. Create a new user with preferred username (sabino in this case) and set a password.

 	```
 	useradd -G wheel,video,audio,optical,storage,users -m sabino
 	passwd sabino
 	```

-3. Allow your user to run sudo commands with a password
+3. Allow the new user to run sudo commands with a password

 	```
 	visudo
 	```

-	Uncomment by removing the '#' of the **FIRST** line starting with '# %wheel'.
+	Uncomment by removing the '#' of the line starting with '# %wheel', below the comment saying "Uncomment to allow members of group wheel to execute any command"

 	---
 	<mark style="background-color: green;">